 <dc> part of the URL corresponds to the data center for your account.
 For example, if the data center for your account is

-us6, all API endpoints for your account are available at
+us6, all API endpoints for your account are available relative to

 Note: You will see the